 Deploy Panorama with Dedicated Log Collectors

 The following figures illustrate Panorama in a distributed log collection deployment.
-In these examples, the Panorama management server comprises two M-100 or M-500 appliances in Panorama mode that are deployed in an active/passive high availability (HA) configuration.
-Alternatively, you can use an HA pair of Panorama virtual appliances.
-The firewalls send logs to Dedicated Log Collectors (M-Series appliances in Log Collector mode).
+In these examples, the Panorama management server comprises two M-Series or Panorama virtual appliances in Panorama mode that are deployed in an active/passive high availability (HA) configuration.
+The firewalls send logs to Dedicated Log Collectors (M-Series or Panorama virtual appliances in Log Collector mode).
 This is the recommended configuration if the firewalls generate over 10,000 logs/second.

 Perform the following steps to deploy Panorama with Dedicated Log Collectors.
 Skip any steps you have already performed (for example, the initial setup).